numediaweb/SecotrustSabreDavBundle/README.md

 ## About ##

-This bundle integrates the [SabreDAV](https://github.com/fruux/sabre-dav) library into Symfony2.
+This bundle integrates the [SabreDAV](https://github.com/fruux/sabre-dav) library into Symfony 5.

 ## Documentation ##